k88hudson/git-flight-rules/README.md

 README.md foo.txt
 ```

 Voila!
-We got our removed file back.
-Git reflog is also useful when rebasing goes terribly wrong.
+We got our removed file back. `git reflog` is also useful when rebasing goes terribly wrong.

 <a name="i-want-to-delete-a-branch"></a>
 ### I want to delete a branch